Zarkibar/WRO2024-TechZone/README.md

 # WRO2024-TechZone
 This is the official repository of the team "Tech Zone" for World Robot Olympiad 2024 in the Future Engineer category.
 At this repository you can see all of our Codes, Components that were used, Team Photo, Robot's Photos etc.
-We are using ESP-8266 for the microcontroller and Husky Lens as the camera for color detection.
-There are two Sonar Sensors for calculating distance and keep the car in the center of the track.
-There are three files named `round_one.ino`,  `round_two.ino` and `Car_PID.h`.

-# Car_PID.h
-This file contains the mechanism of PID for the car to keep in track.
+There are two files named `main.ino` and `Car_PID.h`

+# List of Components Used
+- Handmade chassis with thin acrylite plastic
+- ESP-8266 as microcontroller
+- Husky Lens as camera
+- Two Sonar Sensors for distance calculation
+- MPU6050 Gyroscope to count laps
+- MG995 Servo for steering
+- 2x3.7 volt = 7.4 volt battery pack
+- dc to dc buck converter (XL6009R1)
+- l298n Motor Driver

 # First Round
 - Sonar Sensors are used for calculating it's distance from the walls.